MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabbedpane-class.md

  `TRUE` to enable auto coloring of tabs; otherwise, `FALSE`.

 ### Remarks
  Use this static method to enable or disable automatic coloring of tabs in all tabbed panes in the application.
 When this feature is enabled, each tab is filled by its own color.
-You can find the list of colors that are used to color the tabs by calling the [CMFCBaseTabCtrl::GetAutoColors](../../mfc/reference/cmfcbasetabctrl-class.md#cmfcbasetabctrl__getautocolors) method.
+You can find the list of colors that are used to color the tabs by calling the [CMFCBaseTabCtrl::GetAutoColors](../../mfc/reference/cmfcbasetabctrl-class.md#getautocolors) method.

- You can specify the list of colors that will be used for tabs by calling [CTabbedPane::SetTabAutoColors](#ctabbedpane__settabautocolors).
+ You can specify the list of colors that will be used for tabs by calling [CTabbedPane::SetTabAutoColors](#settabautocolors).

  By default, this option is disabled.

-##  <a name="ctabbedpane__floattab"></a>  CTabbedPane::FloatTab
+##  <a name="floattab"></a>  CTabbedPane::FloatTab
  [!INCLUDE[cpp_fp_under_construction](../../mfc/reference/includes/cpp_fp_under_construction_md.md)]

 ```